Skip to content

 Customizing wlog file

-For reporting basic quantities (like particle number, energy, etc) W-SLDA code uses wlog file.
-It is a txt file produced by the function int logger( ) from logger.h file.
+For reporting basic quantities (such as particle number, energy, etc.), the W-SLDA code uses a wlog file.
+It is a text file produced by the function int logger( ) from logger.h file.
 The user can modify this file depending on the specifics of a given problem.

 Example

-Suppose that in addition to defined by default variables, the user needs to print out a new variable:
+Suppose that, in addition to being defined by default, the user needs to print out a new variable:

 \Delta_{\textrm{avg}}(t) = \dfrac{\int |\Delta(\bm{r},t)|(n_a(\bm{r},t)+n_b(\bm{r},t))\,d\bm{r}}{\int (n_a(\bm{r},t)+n_b(\bm{r},t))\,d\bm{r}}